jmongard/Git.SemVersioning.Gradle/README.md

   after the last release.
 The patch level (or pre-release level, if the last release was a pre-release) of the version will be incremented by one if not already incremented by **majorPattern,  minorPattern or patchPattern**.
   (This option does not apply to the release task.)
 * **noReleaseAutoBump**: If enabled, and no commit matches majorPattern, minorPattern, or patchPattern, then the release task will not increase the version.
-No
 * **gitDirectory**: The directory where the git repo can be found.
 * **createReleaseTag**: If a release tag should be created when running the release task.
 Setting this to false has the same effect as the --no-tag flag.